mrzealot/absolem/index.md

 Then came the installation of the threaded inserts into the undercover layer, and the gluing together of the two middle parts.
 During these steps I managed to break the wood not once, but twice -- one for each step.
 Fortunately, I was just in the middle of gluing wood, so I glued it back together, and that was it.
-No one expected this to be an factory level precision assembly anyway, and these little scars and imperfections just give the finished piece some character...
+No one expected this to be a factory level precision assembly anyway, and these little scars and imperfections just give the finished piece some character...

 <div class="gallery">
     <img src="./pics/assembly/71_break_1.jpg" width="40%" />